klahrich/chiefhustler/content/posts/update-august-2021.md

 Still overweight on $NUR.CN.
 Every month, I get reverse-fomo and post-pone selling in case it decides to run up out of the blue.
 To be fair, the company has made decent progress, just nothing spectacular yet.
 I wouldn't be in this situation to begin with if I just didn't speculate.
 I'm hoping the stock will have a strong Q3-Q4 (LOL).

 I've slightly increased my exposure to gold through $MKO.V.
 I like the CEO, and I believe the company will be gushing free cashflow in the very near future.
-Maybe one day I'll understand something about mining, until then, I'm bowling with bumpers alongside [@BrownMarubozu](https://twitter.com/BrownMarubozu).
+Maybe one day I'll understand something about mining; until then, I'm bowling with bumpers alongside [@BrownMarubozu](https://twitter.com/BrownMarubozu).

 I've also increased my cash position to about 8%, and I have some cash coming in soon.
 I'll invest it if I see some incredible opportunities on the Canadian markets, but I'm in no rush.
 I'd rather have some cash to sleep on (not sure that's a legit english expression but I like it).